History of the Jews in Thessaloniki: Fire of 1917 and inter-communal tensions

 During the period, a segment of the population began to demonstrate a less conciliatory policy towards the Jews.
 The Jewish population reacted by siding with the Greek monarchists during the Greek National Schism (opposing Eleftherios Venizelos, who had the overwhelming support of refugees and the lower income classes).
 This would set the stage for a 20-year period during which the relationship of the Jews with the Greek state and people would oscillate as Greek politics changed.

-In 1922, work was banned on Sunday (forcing Jews to either work on Shabbat or lose income), posters in foreign languages were prohibited, and the authority of rabbinical courts to rule on commercial cases was taken away.
+The friction was exacerbated by the issue of the expropriation of the extensive Jewish cemetery on behalf of the Aristotle University, the anti-constitutional measure of separate electoral associations, the institution in 1922 of the statutory Sunday holiday (forcing Jews to either work on Shabbat or lose income), posters in foreign languages were prohibited, and the authority of rabbinical courts to rule on commercial cases was taken away.
 As in countries such as Hungary and Romania, a significant current of antisemitism grew in inner Salonika, but "never reached the level of violence in these two countries".
 It was very much driven by Greek arrivals from Asia Minor, mostly poor and in direct competition with Jews for housing and work.
 This current of sentiment was, nevertheless, relayed by the Makedonia daily, which was close to Venizelos' Liberal Party, and the National Union of Greece (Ethniki Enosis Ellados, EEE) ultra-nationalist organization accusing the Jewish population of not wanting to blend in with the Greek nation, and viewing the development of Communism and Zionism in the community with suspicion.
+The distressing result of this poisoning of public opinion was the arson of the Hebrew Campbell neighbourhood by the EEE in June 1931.
 Venizelist Greek governments themselves largely adopted an ambivalent attitude, pursuing a policy of engagement while not distancing themselves unequivocally from the current of antisemitism.